 Administrative Fellows assist the CBL Program as student staff members.
 Administrative Fellows support community Fellows' and Mentors' projects, plan events and workshops, advance program communications and outreach, and facilitate transportation solutions.

 Administrative Fellows must have experience working with the CBL Program, be highly organized, able to work independently, efficient with time management, able to work well with others, and able to represent the CBL Program on and off campus.
 Administrative Fellows are hired as needed to fulfill roles or community projects in support of CBL goals.

 Application and Selection

-The CBL Program recruits applications annually each spring, for subsequent year Fellows and Mentors.
-Applications will be accepted and reviewed annually through April, with students committing for the following year.
-Students may discuss possible Fellowships or other CBL projects with the Director throughout the year, and a small number of applicants will be considered at other times of the year.
+Interested MHC students are encouraged to discuss possible Fellowships or other CBL projects with the Director throughout the year.
+A small number of applicants may be considered at other times of the year.

-- Propose community engagement projects that respond to an identified community need, with significant forethought and consideration of relevant resources and partner aspirations
+- Propose community engagement projects that respond to an identified community need, with significant consideration of relevant resources and partner aspirations.

 - Demonstrate an understanding and familiarity with the community-based organization, the population it serves, the community it is in, and the services it provides.

 - Best connect student skills, interests and intellectual/professional trajectories with opportunities presented by community partners.